Skip to main content

 2. Register canonic in your client’s MCP config

-See your client’s own docs for the exact config file location; Claude Code, Cursor, and Codex each load standard MCP configuration.
-If you started the daemon with --http (see canonic mcp), point your client at the HTTP endpoint instead of spawning a process:
+Pin a version ("args": ["canonic==0.5.1", "mcp", "start", ...]) if you want reproducible daemon versions instead of always resolving the latest release from PyPI.
+See your client’s own docs for the exact config file location.
+Claude Code, Cursor, and Codex each load standard MCP configuration.
+If you started the daemon with --transport http (see canonic mcp), point your client at the HTTP endpoint instead of spawning a process.
+With a bearer token configured (mcp.auth.tokens):

 3. Your agent now has these tools

 See Tools reference for the full list and payload shapes.
-Every answer-producing tool returns the metadata band alongside the result; resolved definition, guardrails fired, freshness, final/provisional; so the agent can caveat honestly.
+Every answer-producing tool returns the metadata band alongside the result (resolved definition, guardrails fired, freshness, final/provisional), so the agent can caveat honestly.
 On ambiguity or a blocked guardrail, the tool returns the candidates or the rationale instead of a guess, and the agent is expected to relay that rather than fabricate an answer.